uyjulian/ifavif/README.md

 ## License

-This project is licensed under a modified BSD license.
+This project is licensed under the MIT license.
 Please read the `LICENSE` file for more information.